am-flow/amvision_api_example/README.rst

 Upload prints using::

-    python -m upload_prints [-a ADDRESS] [-p PORT] token
+    python -m upload_prints [-r REQUEST PROTOCOL] [-a ADDRESS] [-p PORT] token

 The token is the authentication token you have been given to access your AM-Vision machine or sandbox.
-The IP address and port of your machine should also be specified
+The IP address and port of your machine should also be specified.
+The Request Protocol is either http or https.